 Paula Morrow: Energize Your Articles With Interviews

-Thanks to Paula Morrow for this blog post.
-Paula is co-faculty with Jan Fields for our Writing for the Educational Market workshop.
+We’d like to thank Paula Morrow for this blog post.
+Paula is co-faculty (with Jan Fields) for Writing for the Educational Market.
+Thanks, Paula!

 One of your best sources when writing articles for the educational market can be interviews with real people.
 There’s an art to doing a good interview, and it can be broken down into seven basic components.